-Left and right: These shopfronts both use contemporary materials to the building fabric, signage and windows that are likely inappropriate in the context of the rest of the building.
+Left and right: These shopfronts both use inappropriate, contemporary materials to the building fabric, signage and windows.
 These detract from the overall character and impressions of the shopfronts to the street.

 Left and right: These shopfronts use high quality materials that contribue to their overall character and impression on the street.